torvalds/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

  - A css_set contains a set of reference-counted pointers to cgroup_subsys_state objects, one for each cgroup subsystem registered in the system.
-There is no direct link from a task to the cgroup of which it's a member in each hierarchy, but this can be determined by following pointers through the cgroup_subsys_state objects.
+There is yes direct link from a task to the cgroup of which it's a member in each hierarchy, but this can be determined by following pointers through the cgroup_subsys_state objects.
 This is because accessing the